Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Results: non-adiabatic cases

 \subsection{Dynamics}

-The temporal evolution is described by the four panels in Fig. \ref{fig:Temp_vs_density}, showing temperature maps at four different stages of the evolution.
+The temporal evolution is described by the four panels in Fig.~\ref{fig:Temp_vs_density}, showing temperature maps at four different stages of the evolution.
 For comparison, the lower panels (B, C, D) show the temperature distributions in the adiabatic and non-adiabatic cases.
-During the propagation the jet bow shock is heated to large temperatures ($T\sim 7 \times10^{4}$ K) and unstable flow patterns develop close to the axis.

-These perturbation are induced by the combined action of Kelvin-Helmholtz and pressure driven $m=0$ modes and tend to grow sideways steepening into oblique shock waves around $t\approx 100\, {\rm yrs}$.
+During propagation the jet bow shock is heated to large temperatures ($T\sim 7 \times10^{4}$ K) and unstable flow patterns develop close to the axis.
+These perturbations are induced by the combined action of Kelvin-Helmholtz and pressure-driven $m=0$ modes and tend to grow sideways, steepening into oblique shock waves around $t\approx 100\, {\rm yrs}$.
 While in the adiabatic case these features persist until later times, they become progressively weaker in the presence of radiative losses (see the third and fourth panels in the figure).
 A steady state is finally reached around $t\approx 250 \,{\rm yrs}$.
-The effect of cooling is also that of reducing the internal energy of the flow by approximately one order of magnitude when compared to the adiabatic run.
-Owing the the drop in thermal pressure, the jet is more easily collimated towards the axis by the hoop stresses.
+The effect of cooling is also to reduce the internal energy of the flow by approximately one order of magnitude when compared to the adiabatic run.
+Owing to the drop in thermal pressure, the jet is more easily collimated towards the axis by the hoop stresses.

-The effect of energy losses on the jet dynamics is shown in Fig. \ref{fig:cooling_vs_adiab} where we compare radial profiles of temperature and vertical velocity at different heights of the domain for both the adiabatic and non-adiabatic simulations.
-Optically thin radiative losses significantly reduce the jet temperature, namely, by one order of magnitude for $R \lesssim 25$ AU and even more outside of this region.
+The effect of energy losses on the jet dynamics is shown in Fig.~\ref{fig:cooling_vs_adiab} where we compare radial profiles of temperature and vertical velocity at different heights of the domain for both the adiabatic and non-adiabatic simulations.
+Optically thin radiative losses significantly reduce the jet temperature, by one order of magnitude for $R \lesssim 25$ AU and even more outside of this region.
 The loss of internal energy reduces the efficiency of the jet thrust and the bulk kinetic energy diminishes.
 As a consequence, the beam velocity is also reduced (lower panel).
 The velocity indicates that there is a narrow central spine at high velocity surrounded by an extended low velocity wind.
-The observations often show the same structure see \cite{ss}.
+The observations often show the same structure (see \cite{ss}).